PezTorpedo/0xDEADBEEF/README.md

 # 0xDEADBEEF

-Repository for Group 29 Lab on Offensive Security Project.
+Repository for **Group 29 – Offensive Security Lab Project**.

-The Repository is organized as follows:
+This project focuses on the security analysis and exploitation of the **Philips Hue ecosystem**, combining network, physical, and wireless attacks.

+---

+## Repository Structure

-## Attacks
+### 📁 Attacks
-Different attacks performed on the target machine with their respective documentation and code.
+Contains all implemented attacks against the target system, including scripts, data, and documentation.

-- Manual MITM Attack
+- **Manual MITM Attack**
+  HTTP man-in-the-middle attack using NFQUEUE, with proof-of-concept scripts and screenshots.

+- **Physical Attack**
+  Attacks performed with physical access to the device, including ARP spoofing scripts, LED signaling, and step-by-step documentation.

-- ZigBee Side-channel Attack
+- **ZigBee Side-channel Attack**
-- Physical Attack
+  Analysis and exploitation of ZigBee traffic, including raw and processed datasets, packet captures, testing utilities, and decoding scripts.

+---

-## Packet Captures
+### 📁 Packet Captures
-Network captures such as the capture of the firmware update process or the capture of setting a user token.
+Network traffic captures collected during the analysis phase, organized by interface and protocol.

+- **eth0**: Firmware updates, API interactions, token creation, and reconnaissance traffic.
+- **zigbee**: ZigBee pairing and light control communication captures.

+---

-## Philips Hue Bridge
+### 📁 Philips Hue Bridge
-All contents related to the Philips Hue Bridge including:
+All artifacts extracted or analyzed from the Philips Hue Bridge.

-- Hardware, stores firmware, the bridge file system and Boot information.
-- Web Server, stores content in the bridge api.
+- **Firmware**
+  - Extracted flash memory (`mtd*.bin`)
+  - Parsed filesystem directories
+  - Boot logs, environment variables, and firmware metadata
+  - Custom parsing and analysis scripts

+- **Web Server**
+  - Bridge API configuration files
+  - Token-related data
+  - License and package information

+---

-## Raspberry Pi
+### 📁 Raspberry Pi
-Contents related to the Raspberry Pi configuration and setup used in the proyect.
+Configuration files related to the Raspberry Pi used as an attack platform, including network setup and supporting infrastructure.